 ACC (Accuracy) represents the overall accuracy rate of the model, it is the percentage of classes that are well distributed (here we have 81.52% predictions that are correct)

 TPR (True Positive Rate) represents the accuracy rate of the prediction of the positive class, ie of the "yes/1" class

-TNR (True Negative Rate) represents the accuracy rate of the prediction of the positive class, ie of the "No/0" class
+TNR (True Negative Rate) represents the accuracy rate of the prediction of the negative class, ie of the "No/0" class

 MCC (Matthew's Correlation Coefficient) represents the good prediction as a whole, that is, if we were able to divide the predictions between the both classes.